keffren/aws_labs/hands_on_3/README.md

 ### What I will accomplish

-This project will teach me about Secondary Indexes in `Dynamo` as well as `Dynamo Time-To-Live`.
+This project will teach me about Amazon DynamoDB such as `Secondary Indexes` and `Dynamo Time-To-Live`.
 I will also get to try either email automation with `Amazon Simple Email Service (SES)` or text messaging with `Simple Notification Service (SNS)`.

 ### Application architecture